kitarp07/essay_grading/README.md

-This is an automated essay scoring system that ensures consistent, and objective evaluation of written essays based on predefined rubrics.
+This is an automated essay scoring system that provides consistent, and objective evaluation of written essays based on predefined rubrics.

 Features
 Automated Scoring: Predicts scores for essays based on rubric-defined criteria.